Last troops exit Afghanistan, ending America's longest war

 The speed with which the Taliban captured Kabul on Aug.
 15 caught the Biden administration by surprise.
 It forced the U.S. to empty its embassy and frantically accelerate an evacuation effort that featured an extraordinary airlift executed mainly by the U.S. Air Force, with American ground forces protecting the airfield.
 The airlift began in such chaos that a number of Afghans died on the airfield, including at least one who attempted to cling to the airframe of a C-17 transport plane as it sped down the runway.

 By the evacuation's conclusion, well over 100,000 people, mostly Afghans, had been flown to safety.
-The dangers of carrying out such a mission while surrounded by the newly victorious Taliban and faced with attacks by the Islamic State came into tragic focus on Aug.
-26 when an IS suicide bomber detonated himself at an airport gate, killing at least 169 Afghans and 13 Americans.
+The dangers of carrying out such a mission came into tragic focus last week when the suicide bomber struck outside an airport gate.

-Speaking shortly after that attack, Biden stuck to his view that ending the war was the right move.
-He said it was past time for the United States to focus on threats emanating from elsewhere in the world.

-“Ladies and gentlemen,” he said, “It was time to end a 20-year war.”

 The initial plan was to extinguish bin Laden’s al-Qaida, which had used Afghanistan as a staging base for its attack on the United States.
 The grander ambition was to fight a “Global War on Terrorism” based on the belief that military force could somehow defeat Islamic extremism.
 Afghanistan was but the first round of that fight.
 Bush chose to make Iraq the next, invading in 2003 and getting mired in an even deadlier conflict that made Afghanistan a secondary priority until Barack Obama assumed the White House in 2009 and later that year decided to escalate in Afghanistan.

-Obama pushed U.S. troop levels to 100,000, but the war dragged on while the Taliban used Pakistan as a sanctuary.
+Obama pushed U.S. troop levels to 100,000, but the war dragged on though bin Laden was killed in Pakistan in 2011.

 When Donald Trump entered the White House in 2017 he wanted to withdraw from Afghanistan but was persuaded not only to stay but to add several thousand U.S. troops and escalate attacks on the Taliban.
 Two years later his administration was looking for a deal with the Taliban, and in February 2020 the two sides signed an agreement that called for a complete U.S. withdrawal by May 2021.
 In exchange, the Taliban made a number of promises including a pledge not to attack U.S. troops.

 Biden weighed advice from members of his national security team who argued for retaining the 2,500 troops who were in Afghanistan by the time he took office in January.
-But in mid-April he announced his decision to fully withdraw and initially set September as a deadline for getting out.
+But in mid-April he announced his decision to fully withdraw.

-Some parts of their country modernized during the U.S. war years, but Afghanistan remains a tragedy, poor, unstable and with many of its people fearing a return to the brutality the country — especially women and girls — endured when the Taliban ruled from 1996 to 2001.
+Some parts of the country modernized during the U.S. war years, and life for many Afghans, especially women and girls, improved measurably.
+But Afghanistan remains a tragedy, poor, unstable and with many of its people fearing a return to the brutality the country endured when the Taliban ruled from 1996 to 2001.

-The U.S. failures were numerous.
-It degraded but never defeated the Taliban and ultimately failed to build an Afghan army that could hold off the insurgents, despite $83 billion in U.S. spending to train and equip the army.
-Among the unfulfilled promises: an enduring partnership with a U.S.-friendly Afghan government that could ensure the country would not again become a breeding ground for extremists bent on attacking the United States.